cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

     // as well as any arguments the input should use.
 It is called by the client that is submitting the batch job.
     @Override
     public void prepareRun(BatchSourceContext context) throws IOException {
+      // if the user has set createIfNotExists to true, and the fileSetName is a macro,
+      // the fileSet name would be available now, so create the FileSet here. if (config.containsMacro("fileSetName") && config.createIfNotExists) {
+        pipelineConfigurer.createDataset(config.fileSetName,
+                                         FileSet.class,
+                                         FileSetProperties.builder()
+                                           .setInputFormat(TextInputFormat.class)
+                                           .setOutputFormat(TextOutputFormat.class)
+                                           .setEnableExploreOnCreate(true)
+                                           .setExploreFormat("text")
+                                           .setExploreSchema("text string")
+                                           .build()
+        );
+      }
       context.setInput(Input.ofDataset(config.fileSetName));
     }